 Guidelines for the Final (Summative) Integrative Reflection Paper

 This paper is designed to facilitate a theologically reflective process that integrates your seminary learning and your internship praxis.
-You should incorporate learning that occurred while at your ministry site, through reflecting on the case studies, during the Ministry Reflection Seminars and, while writing the self-evaluations, as well as formative learning experiences that occurred during your years in seminary.
+You should incorporate learning that occurred while at your ministry site, through reflecting on the case studies, during the Ministry Reflection Seminars and, while writing the self-evaluations, as well as formative learning experiences that occurred during your years in seminary specifically referencing the summative assignments in LEAD 0510, SPIR 0700 and MISS 0782.
 Incorporate the growth that happened as you pursued the learning goals detailed in your learning covenant.
 The questions below are suggestions that may assist you in formulating this integrative and summative process.
 Students are encouraged to be creative and reflective in their responses in whatever manner they wish.

 Length: 8-12 typed, double-spaced pages (2000-3000 words).

 Use 1-2 pages to Describe the Learning Covenant Outcomes

 • Summary of activities - one to two paragraphs in length; be specific.

 • Describe your progress in achieving your goals as outlined on your Learning Covenant.

 • Successes/Failures and Principles/Insights learned

 • Describe one thing that went well during your internship.
 Why?

 • Describe one thing that did not go well.
 Why?

 • Describe the major foci or themes discussed in your supervision/mentoring sessions?